meadowingc/obsidian-trackbear/README.md

 **Writing projects** - Working on a novel, essay, or blog post?
 Link any note (or group of notes) to a TrackBear project and track your progress over time.

-The cool part: it tracks *changes*, not just totals.
-Write 500 more words?
-It adds 500.
-Delete a paragraph?
-It subtracts those words.
-Rename a file?
-It still knows what project it belongs to.
-This means you can track a single long document or split your novel across multiple chapter files - either way works.

 ## Installation